tekknolagi/tekknolagi.github.com/_posts/2024-02-30-vectorizing-ml-models.md

 date: 2024-02-18
 ---

-Hello everyone I'm back.
+Hello everyone!
+I'm back.
 I wasn't satisfied with adding a `Dot` operator to micrograd and manually using it in the MLP implementation.
-I kept wondering if it was possible to add that to the graph automatically in an optimizer.
+I kept wondering if it was possible to add that to the graph automatically using an optimizer.
 So I did just that.

-So forget about all my changes to micrograd: we're going to start from a clean micrograd and talk about autovectorization.
+Forget about all my changes to micrograd: we're going to start from a clean micrograd and talk about autovectorization.
 The idea isn't new, but this seems to be a simple enough and small enough language that it is easy instead of very difficult.